MarkDickinson/shell_scripts/security-audit/README.txt

          -- Documentation is in the file security-audit-doc.html --

 Requirements: (1) only runs on Linux servers [tested on Fedora/CentOS/Kali]
+              (2) the 'netstat' command must be available on all the servers (3) the 'iptables' command should be available on all servers [optional but if not installed no checking of firewall rules can be performed]
-              (2) 'netstat' must be available on all the servers (3) 'dmidecode' and 'lshw' need to be installed on each server if you intent to also capture hardware information [optional but if not installed the hardware details page of the report will just state that they were not installed] (4) A LOT OF PATIENCE as a full scan of a server can produce well over 300,000 files to be checked which can take a very long time, combine that with a full processing run of 20-30 servers you will have to wait a few days.
+              (4) 'dmidecode' and 'lshw' commands need to be installed on each server if you intent to also capture hardware information [optional but if not installed the hardware details page of the report will just state that they were not installed] (5) A LOT OF PATIENCE as a full scan of a server can produce well over 300,000 files to be checked which can take a very long time, combine that with a full processing run of 20-30 servers you will have to wait a few days.
-                  (refer to the documentation for single server processing and doing limited data collection scans instead of full scans).
+                  (refer to the documentation for single server processing and only 'updated' server processing to minimise the time needed) and you can of course perform limited file checking by using the --scanlevel on data collection scans instead of the default of full scans).

 Current status:
   * filesystem checks - checks the permissions of all 'system files' to ensure